 Telecommunications carriers will often seek to establish sites on commercial, rural or industrial properties, with the goal of improving the coverage of their networks.
 They often come armed with lease agreements drafted by their lawyers, which do not always offer landowners a ‘fair deal’ in terms of rent, land use and remuneration for legal costs.

-At the worst end of the spectrum (excuse the pun!), carriers may appear on your premises unannounced, install equipment in breach of an agreement, or approach negotiations in an aggressive manner – claiming they have all sorts of unquestionable rights under the Telco Act.
+At the worst end of the spectrum, carriers may appear on your premises unannounced, install equipment in breach of an agreement, or approach negotiations in an aggressive manner – claiming they have all sorts of unquestionable rights under the Telco Act.

 Why choose us?